 In some ways one would expect education to be thus.
 A future middle school teacher doesn’t need to retreat monk-like and study obscure texts.
 A future middle school teacher probably shouldn’t be an intellectual, because they would likely be temperamentally unsuited for the job.
 Education professors are one step removed from teacher.
 They went the extra mile and got the Ed.D (which can be accomplished online by the way).

 Some of my professors had Ed.D’s and some didn’t.
 One professor scoffed at the idea, “Why would I get a doctorate?” he asked the class, in what I thought was a practical line of thinking.
 Next thing I knew, he was in a doctorate program, presumably because it was something he needed for his career.
 I believe he was an adjunct professor.
 Those professors who had doctorates, I referred to as “Dr” in the context of class, but I’m not sure it would have been appropriate for them to insist on this from people not involved in their profession.

 Sexism against Jill Biden?

 In some ways, the funny controversy about “Dr” Jill Biden’s credentials takes on aspects of a gender war.
-Many suspect that Jill Biden is being disrespected because she’s a woman.
+Some insist that Jill Biden is being disrespected because she’s a woman.
 We go out of our way to include the honorifics of men, they suggest.
 It was viewed by feminists as men slighting “women’s success.”
-But that is only if we define “success” by a view that one is accomplished merely because an institution confers an honorific, which again, is in some cases questionable.
+But that is only if we define “success” as something that an institution confers by an honorific.

 This is no disrespect to the very hard job of teaching.
 Most teachers are female, and they work their tails off.
 That we can respect.
 I’m talking about the system itself and how it awards this credential to those seeking to climb up the education bureaucracy.